mrtnnk/martin-rails-docker/README.md

 Enjoy!

-## Tests / CI

-On every push, the test suite (including [RuboCop](https://github.com/bbatsov/rubocop) checks) is run in public on [Travis CI](https://travis-ci.org/ledermann/docker-rails/builds) and in private on [Gitlab CI](https://about.gitlab.com/gitlab-ci/).

-On every successful Travis build, a new Docker image is pushed to [Docker Hub](https://hub.docker.com/r/ledermann/docker-rails/).

 ## Production deployment

 The Docker image build for production is different from development or test.
 It includes precompiled assets only (no node_modules and no sources).
 The [spec folder](/spec) is removed and the Alpine packages for Node and Yarn are not installed.

 The stack is ready to host with [nginx proxy](https://github.com/jwilder/nginx-proxy) and [letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion).
 See [docker-compose.production.yml](/docker-compose.production.yml) for example setup.

-## Demo

-A demo installation is set up on [https://docker-rails.georg-ledermann.de](https://docker-rails.georg-ledermann.de).